UnexomWid/BDP/README.md

 This is a cross-platform C++ implementation of BDP.

 # License <a href="https://github.com/UnexomWid/BDP/blob/master/LICENSE"><img align="right" src="https://img.shields.io/badge/License-MIT-blue.svg" alt="License: MIT" /></a>
-BDP was created by [UnexomWid](https://uw.exom.dev).

-BDP is licensed under the [MIT](https://github.com/UnexomWid/BDP/blob/master/LICENSE) license.
+The BDP format was created by [UnexomWid](https://uw.exom.dev).
+The format and this C++ implementation are both licensed under the [MIT](https://github.com/UnexomWid/BDP/blob/master/LICENSE) license.

 # Releases